Pirates of the Caribbean: At World's End: Music

 Hans Zimmer composed the score, as he did for the previous films.
 Zimmer composed eight new motifs, including a new love theme for the At World's End soundtrack.
 He scored scenes as the editors began work, so as to influence their choice of cutting to the music.
 Gore Verbinski helped on the score.
 He played the Ennio Morricone-influenced guitar music in the parley scene between Barbossa, Sparrow, Elizabeth and Will, Davy Jones, and Cutler Beckett.
 He also co-wrote the song "Hoist the Colours" with Zimmer.

 Marketing

 After a muted publicity campaign, the trailer finally debuted at ShoWest 2007.
 It was shown on March 18, 2007, at a special screening of Pirates of the Caribbean: The Curse of the Black Pearl named "Pirates Ultimate Fan Event", and was then shown on March 19 during Dancing with the Stars, before it debuted online.
 Action figures by NECA were released in late April.
 Board games such as a Collector's Edition Chess Set, a Monopoly Game, and a Pirates Dice Game (Liar's Dice) were also released.
 Master Replicas made sculptures of characters and replicas of jewellery and the Dead Man's Chest.
 A video game with the same title as the film was released on May 22, 2007, on Xbox 360, PlayStation 3, Wii, PSP, PlayStation 2, PC, and Nintendo DS formats.
+The PS3 and Xbox 360 versions of the game featured the "Story of Davy Jones and Calypso", which detailed the backstory of Davy Jones and Calypso, and the curse of the Flying Dutchman, where it was stated that the Captain of the Dutchman would be freed by finding a love that was true.

 The soundtrack and its remix were also released on May 22.